Before leaving hospital make sure you’re clear about:

 You'll need to have frequent check-ups for several months, and regular checks ongoing.
 If you’ve had adjustable gastric banding, your band may need adjusting.
 You may also need blood and urine tests, and other examinations.

 Watching out for problems

-- increased discharge from your wound
+- increased pain or drainage from your wound

-- shortness of breath
+- chest pain or shortness of breath

 - nausea or vomiting that lasts for over 12 hours